 Posted On: 17-02-2020

-Delhi based MCC group aims to place Kodak digital cameras at 7% of the total digital camera market in India, recently, after it attained its exclusive distribution rights in six countries including India.
+Delhi based MCC group aims to place Kodak digital cameras at 7% of the total India Digital Camera Market, recently, after it attained its exclusive distribution rights in six countries including India.

-In the entry level and lower mid-end cameras, we will focus on with the distribution network, which are the retail stores but for upper mid and high-end cameras, we will be focusing on large format retailers because they have a good presence in the tier-I cities, said Mehta while talking about go-to- market strategy.
+In the entry-level and lower mid-end cameras, we will focus on with the distribution network, which is the retail stores but for upper mid and high-end cameras, we will be focusing on large format retailers because they have a good presence in the tier-I cities, said Mehta while talking about go-to-market strategy.
 The distributor plans to add 75-100 resellers in tier-2 and -3 markets by the end of September next year.
 He informed, "However, Camera is not a commodity which is sold like salt and pepper, it is a specialty trade.
 So there are specialists who deal with it and we will go to this specialist."

 According to 6Wresearch, around 4,48, 950 cameras, including DSLRs--were shipped in CY Q2 2013, and brands like Sony, Canon, and Nikon held 90% of the market share in terms of units.
 Kodak was out of the market for about 1 year, after it filed bankruptcy in January last year.
 However, the company announced its exit from bankruptcy protection on September 3, this year.